graalvm/graal-jvmci-8/README.md

-# graal-jvmci-8
+# Welcome to graal-jvmci-8

-Fork of jdk8u/hotspot with support for JVMCI.
+This is a fork of http://hg.openjdk.java.net/jdk8u/jdk8u/hotspot that includes [JVMCI](https://openjdk.java.net/jeps/243).

 ## Building JVMCI JDK 8

 To create a JVMCI-enabled JDK 8, make sure you have [`mx`](https://github.com/graalvm/mx) on your system.
 Then run the following commands:

 ```
 git clone https://github.com/graalvm/graal-jvmci-8